formsandflows/PACo/Components/PACo_Button_A.md

 | cmp_Width | Data | Output | Number | The actual width of the button. | See the documention on cmp_Width below. |

 ### cmp_Button
-This custom property is of data type record and has the following properties:
+This custom property is of data type "Record" and has the following properties:

 | Property | Description |
 | :--- | :--- |